minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 The application reads its locale strings from **packages/app/public/nl_export.json** and **packages/app/public/en_export.json**.
-These JSONs are imported from the Sanity lokalize documents, but they are not part of the repository.
-Therefore, you will regularly need to run `yarn lokalize:import` in order to keep your local JSON file up-to-date with the Sanity dataset.
+These JSONs are imported from the Sanity lokalize documents, but the latest versions are available in the `develop` branch.
+The `export` files are immutable since the app is archived.
+~~but they are not
+part of the repository.
+Therefore, you will regularly need to run `yarn lokalize:import` in order to keep your local JSON file up-to-date with the Sanity dataset.~~

 The JSONs will include Sanity document ids in every leaf-key which are used to detect add-/delete-/move-actions of texts (`some_key__@__{document_id}`).
 These